 You may, for example, request that the processing be restricted until the accuracy of the data has been investigated following a request for rectification made by you.
 You have the right to be informed when the restriction ends.

 You have the right, in certain cases, to object to our processing of your personal data.
 The right to object applies when personal data is processed on the basis of a balance of interests.

 If you object to the processing, we may only continue to process the data where we are able to demonstrate compelling legitimate grounds for the processing of the data which override your interests, rights and freedoms or where the processing takes place for the establishment, exercise or defence of legal claims.

 You always have the right to object to your personal data being used for the purposes of direct marketing.
 Such objection may be made at any time.
 If an objection is made to processing for direct marketing purposes, your personal data may no longer be processed for such purposes.

 Right to data portability (the right to transfer personal data)

 If you have provided your personal data to us, you have the right, in certain cases, to obtain and use your personal data elsewhere (right to data portability).
 A prerequisite for this is that your personal data is processed on the basis of consent or for the performance of a contract.
 This right applies only to such personal data that you have provided to us.

 Right to lodge a complaint

-If you believe that we have processed your personal data in an incorrect manner, you have the right to lodge a complaint to the supervisory Authority.
+If you believe that we have processed your personal data incorrectly, you have the right to lodge a complaint with the Swedish Data Protection Authority.

-If you have any questions about the processing please contact LKAB by e-mail to: GDPR@lkab.com
+If you have any questions about personal data processing within the Group, you can contact LKAB’s GDPR coordinator via the e-mail address GDPR@lkab.com.